vippsas/vipps-woocommerce/readme.txt

 == Changelog ==
 = 2026-08-xx version 6.1.6
-Fix performance issue with order notes with certain configurations of NGINX Helper
+Fix performance issue with order notes with certain configurations of NGINX Helper Remove all usage of eCom v2 and userInfo api

 = 2026-08-20 version 6.1.5 =
 Fix crash in certain situations when checking order status